bcelenza/vesper/README.md

 _This project is an educational endeavor and is not intended to be production ready.
-Interested in using this?
-[Let me know](mailto:bri@celenza.dev)._
+If you're interested in this type of tool, check out [Pulsar](https://github.com/exein-io/pulsar)._

 # Vesper